 Program OverviewPrinter Friendly

-Centennial College's Fine Arts Studio program is an intensive two-year offering with emphasis on physically creating art through drawing, painting and sculpting.
+Centennial College's Fine Arts Studio program is an intensive two-year offering that emphasizes physically creating art through drawing, painting and sculpting.

-By getting your hands dirty (literally), you learn the latest skills and techniques, find your own creative voice and be prepared to launch your career as an artist.
-You spend more time in the studio in two years at Centennial College than other schools offer in four!
+By (literally) getting your hands dirty, you'll learn the latest skills and techniques, find your own creative voice and be prepared to launch your career as an artist.
+You'll spend more time in the studio in two years at Centennial than other schools offer in four!

-In addition to the creative process, this arts diploma program offers one of Ontario's most comprehensive professional practice curriculums.
+In addition to covering the creative process, this arts diploma program features one of Ontario's most comprehensive professional practice curriculums.
 You'll graduate well-prepared to thrive as a self-employed artist in the professional arts community.

-The Fine Arts Studio program is for you if you are serious about practicing as a professional.
-As a candidate, you should have meaningful prior experience, either through education, a lifetime personal commitment, and/or the professional equivalent.
+The Fine Arts Studio program is for you if you're serious about practicing as a professional.
+As a candidate, you should have meaningful prior experience, either through education, a lifetime personal commitment and/or the professional equivalent.